 This is an echo of Britain’s shameful role in arming Indonesia while it crushed tiny independence-seeking East Timor, killing around 200,000 people – about one-third of its population.
 Noam Chomsky described it as a ‘slaughter’ of ‘near-genocidal’ levels.
 He noted that:

-‘By 1998, Britain had become the leading supplier of arms to Indonesia…over the strong protests of Amnesty International, Indonesian dissidents, and Timorese victims.
-Arms sales are reported to make up at least a fifth of Britain’s exports to Indonesia (estimated at one billion pounds), led by British Aerospace’.
+‘By 1998, Britain had become the leading of arms to Indonesia…over the strong protests of Amnesty International, Indonesian dissidents, and Timorese victims.
+Arms are reported to make up at least a fifth of Britain’s exports to Indonesia (estimated at one billion pounds), led by British Aerospace’.

 (Noam Chomsky, ‘Rogue States’, Pluto Books, 2000, p.
 232)